justinpille/logo/README.md

 Logo is a programming environment for learners.
 In school I learned geometry with x and y coordinates for about 4 years before z was introduced.
 I can remember the flood of curiosity.
 Was it just an additional variable, or a new plane of existence for the imagination?

-The ultimate goal of this program is to bring that same magic to Logo.
+The ultimate goal of this program is to bring that same wonder to Logo.

 # Prior Art